penghao-xiao/Electrochemical-barrier/README.md

 # Electrochemical-barrier
 This package performs structure optimization and saddle search under constant potential.
+The geometry and number of electrons are optimized simultaneously without adding significant overhead compared to constant-charge calculations.
+The current implementation is based on ASE and VASPsol.

 Install:
  1. make sure VASPsol is compided